+Property ID: 0x01

+Property Type: String

+Length: 0-15 bytes

-Property ID: Property Type: 0x01 String Length: 0 - 15 bytes Get Property: Yes Set Property: Yes Default Value: The default value is no string with a length of zero.
-Description: The value is an ASCII string that represents the key's serial number.
-This string can be $0 - 15$ bytes long.
-The value of this property, if any, will be sent to the host when the host requests the USB string descriptor.
+Get Property: Yes

+Set Property: Yes

+Default Value: The default value is no string with a length of zero.

+Description: The value is an ASCII string that represents the device's serial number.
+This

+string can be $0 - 15$ bytes long.
+The value of this property, if any, will be sent

+to the host when the host requests the USB string descriptor.